 The geographic pattern

-The first pillar of the scaffold is naming standards.
+The first pillar of the scaffold is a consistent naming standard.
 Well-designed naming standards enable you to identify resources in the portal, on a bill, and within scripts.
-Most likely, you already have naming standards for on-premises infrastructure.
+You likely already have existing naming standards for on-premises infrastructure.
 When adding Azure to your environment, you should extend those naming standards to your Azure resources.
-Naming standard facilitate more efficient management of the environment at all levels.

 For naming conventions:

 - Review and adopt where possible the Patterns and Practices guidance.
-This guidance helps you decide on a meaningful naming standard.
+This guidance helps you decide on a meaningful naming standard and provides extensive examples.

 Common uses of Resource Manager policies